Cataract Surgery

 What Are My Lens Replacement Options?

-At Prestera Eye, we offer a wide variety of premium IOLs, enabling Dr. Prestera and Dr. Garff to customize the procedure to meet the unique needs of each patient.
+At Prestera Eye, we offer a wide variety of premium IOLs, enabling Dr. Prestera and Dr. Guan to customize the procedure to meet the unique needs of each patient.
 If you are nearsighted, farsighted, or have astigmatism, certain types of IOLs can be used to help reduce or eliminate the effects of these refractive errors.

 Monofocal Lenses